benchhub/benchhub/doc/milestones/v0.0.4-register-user/tqbuilder.md

 This is a common trick for all query generator like this

 - define a struct that contains table definition
-- create a exported instance that can be used directly
+- create an exported instance that can be used directly

 ```go
 // package userschema